MARS: Malleable Actor-Critic Reinforcement Learning Scheduler: Evaluation

-In our test experiment, cost of each task was randomly generated and after RL-A3C soft-max values we incorporate costs as another probability function as probability between 0 and 1.
-We used Gaussian distribution to add the cost factor to the final step of DNN soft-max calculation.
-As discussed before, adding the cost to training model would result in unique data model.
-As a consequence of keeping the generality of the model, the cost would be Incorporated after creating the DNN network.
-By calculating the cost with each action taken by agent, more specific reward value can be derived from HPC system.
+In our test experiment, the cost of each task was randomly generated, and after RL-A3C soft-max values, we incorporate costs as another probability function as a probability between 0 and 1.
+We used Gaussian distribution to add the cost factor to the final step of the DNN soft-max calculation.
+As discussed before, adding the cost to the training model would result in a unique data model.
+As a consequence of keeping the model's generality, the cost would be incorporated after creating the DNN network.
+A more specific reward value can be derived from the HPC system by calculating the cost with each action taken by the agent.
 As shown in figure \ref{fig:algorithm_comp}, with random configuration for RL-A3C, the performance decreases between 5\% to 60\%.
-However, by using \texttt{MARS} policy and combining heuristic and RL-A3C with cost-awareness the performance improves back to optimal solution.
+However, by using \texttt{MARS} policy and combining heuristic and RL-A3C with cost-awareness, the performance improves back to an optimal solution.